 Having held ten meetings in central London between 2007 and 2009, with the support of the AHRC and Middlesex University, the network was re-launched with the financial support of the University of Strathclyde in May 2012.
 Under the leadership of Erica Fudge once again, it is hoped that the new home for BASN will welcome both old and new members to join the multidisciplinary and interdisciplinary conversations about humans and other animals.

-To see details of the first five meetings, and to hear some of the papers, click on the links below:
+To access details of the meetings and the current cfp for 'Smaller Than A Mouse' click on the links below: